maudeve-it/ILI9XXX-XPT2046-STM32/README.md

 # ILI9XXX/XPT2046-STM32

-"ILI9XXX/XPT2046-STM32" repository contains the source code for a set of functions for an STM32 microcontroller handling ILI9341 240x320 and ILI9488 320x480 touch display.
+"ILI9XXX/XPT2046-STM32" repository contains the source code for a set of functions for an STM32 microcontroller, handling ILI9341 240x320 and ILI9488 320x480 touch display.

 Developed software is based on HAL over STM32CubeIDE.
 Software has tested over<br>